-"Loan Prepayments" means amounts received upon a voluntary payment of principal or interest on a Loan including any prepayment penalty or other amounts due upon a prepayment of a Loan and amounts received upon the encumbrance, sale or other disposition of Loans not in default
+"Loan Prepayments" means amounts received upon a voluntary payment of principal or interest on a Loan including any prepayment penalty or other amounts due upon a prepayment of a Loan and amounts received upon the encumbrance, sale or other disposition of Loans not in default.

-"Master Paying Agent" means a Master Paying Agent, designated from time to time by the Authority pursuant to the Indenture and currently J.P.
-Morgan Trust Company, National Association, Chicago, Illinois, or its successor.
+"Master Paying Agent" means a Master Paying Agent, designated from time to time by the Authority pursuant to the Indenture and currently, The Bank of New York, N.A. as successor to J.P.
+Morgan Trust Company, National Association.